avitorvilela/avitorvilela/README.md

 ### Hi there 👋

-- 🔭 I’m currently on a CS graduation
+- 🔭 I’m currently on 5/8 CS graduation
 - 🌱 I’m currently learning Data Science and Machine Learning
-- 📫 How to reach me: avitorvilela@gmail.com or my LinkedIn profile:
+- 📫 How to reach me: avitorvilela@gmail.com or my LinkedIn profile: linkedin.com/in/avitorvilela
-- 😄 Pronouns:
-- ⚡ Fun fact: ...